-- Boycotts and protests, or dialogue and negotiation?
+Boycotts or negotiations?
 Pressure or engagement?
-Which approaches, and in what sequence, are most effective for transforming conflict and building sustainable peace?
+Which approaches, and in what sequence, are most effective for building a just and sustainable peace?

-- In 1971, feminist nonviolent activist Barbara Deming wrote about “revolution and equilibrium,” asserting that activists needed “two hands of nonviolence”—one hand with a palm facing out to say, “stop the injustice!” and another offered as a handshake.
-Building just, inclusive, and peaceful societies requires people who are willing to take on a wide variety of approaches, including direct action, relationship building, volunteer mobilization, dialogue, and negotiation.
-However, some scholars and practitioners view these approaches as separate or incompatible.
+In 1971, feminist nonviolent activist Barbara Deming wrote about “revolution and equilibrium,” asserting that activists needed “two hands of nonviolence”—one hand with a palm facing out to say, “stop the injustice!” and another offered as a handshake.
+Building just, inclusive, and peaceful societies requires people who are willing and able to use a wide variety of approaches, including direct action, relationship building, volunteer mobilization, dialogue, and negotiation.
+However, these activities are sometimes seen as separate or incompatible.

-- Grassroots activists may know how to engage in nonviolent action, but they may have less experience facilitating a delicate meeting featuring diverse groups and opinions.
-Peacebuilders may excel at dialogue or negotiation, but they may get stuck when formal systems are blocked or when one group has more power than another, making it difficult to reach a just resolution.
+Grassroots activists may know how to engage in protests and other forms of nonviolent direct action, but they may have less experience facilitating a delicate meeting featuring diverse groups and opinions.
+Peacebuilders may excel at dialogue or negotiation, but they may get stuck when one group has more power than another, making it difficult to reach a just resolution.
 Each approach has its own history, community of practice, literature, and education and training programs.

-- The SNAP action guide seeks to build bridges between peacebuilding and nonviolent action practitioners and illustrate how the most strategic and effective methods from both fields can support one another on the path towards conflict transformation and building a just peace.
+The SNAP action guide seeks to build bridges between peacebuilding and nonviolent action practitioners and illustrate how the most strategic and effective methods from both fields can reinforce one another to advance justice, promote human rights, and build sustainable peace.

 1 Adam Curle, Making Peace (London: Tavistock, 1971); John Paul Lederach, Building Peace: Sustainable Reconciliation in Divided Societies (Washington, D.C.: United States Institute of Peace, 1997).; Lisa Schirch, Little Book of Strategic Peacebuilding: A Vision and Framework for Peace with Justice (New York: Good Books, 2005).; Veronique Dudouet, “Powering to Peace: Integrated Civil Resistance and Peacebuilding Strategies,” International Center on Nonviolent Conflict Special Report Series 1 (April 2017).; Anthony Wanis-St. John and Noah Rosen, “Negotiating Civil Resistance,” Peaceworks, no. 129 (July 2017).